streetsidesoftware/GenSequence/README.md

 Javascript [Iterators and Generators](https://developer.mozilla.org/en/docs/Web/JavaScript/Guide/Iterators_and_Generators) are very exciting and provide some powerful new ways to solve programming problems.

-The purpose of this library is to make using the result of a generator easier to use.
-It is not intended as a replacement for array and the convenient [...genFn()] notation.
-GenSequence is useful for cases where you might not was an array of all possible values.
+The purpose of this library is to make using the results of a generator function easier.
+It is not intended as a replacement for arrays and the convenient [...genFn()] notation.
+GenSequence is useful for cases where you might not want an array of all possible values.
+GenSequence deals effeciently with large sequences because only one element at a time is evaluated.
+Intermediate arrays are not created, saving memory and cpu cycles.

 ## Installation